Ryuku72/10EmployeeSummary/README.md

 2. I had issues controlling the properties themselves.
 Was hard to style and just annoying.

 3. It had a particular look and file catalgoue I dont like.
-I want my code to look as clean as possible and having <div> and <class="container-something> everywhere is not something I like.
+I want my code to look as clean as possible and having `<div>` and `<class="container-something">` everywhere is not something I like.

 The only issue about now is I need to make the website more responsive.
 Whilist bootstrap responsiveness is a lie (maybe cause I have additional properties e.g. Profile picture), I will need to now go in an use media query to fix the problem.
 At least the profiles are in a grid of 3 columns... which is nice.

 <a name="Installation">